saulquinav/PSC-FRONT-END/README.md

-# 'inventory-login-unprotected-endpoints' branch
+# 'inventory-laptop' branch

-This branch is for adding authentication (login) and for using public endpoints from the back-end.
+This branch is for tweaking authentication (login) and for using public endpoints from the back-end, so that they work on a different laptop computer.

 # Getting Started with Create React App